BlueDiamond07/Collective_perception/README.md

 ## Configuring and running experiments

 The default setups for each project contains 100 objects and 8 ground robots.
-In order to run an approach with a set of objects, please follow the steps below:
+In order to configure an experiment, please follow the steps below:

 1. The number of the objects should be specified in src/boilerplate/boilderplate.argos.
 For example, if we want to distribute 200 objects, we should set the   quantity of objects to 200 in the boilderplate.argos: